LectureTracking/trackhd/README.md

 > Please take note that this installation guide It was made for use under Ubuntu 16.04, some changes may apply for other distributions or Ubuntu variations.

+> All the commands are run as normal user unless if its written as super user "\#"

 ### Prerequisites
 These instructions are written with the assumption that the project will be installed on a Linux-based system (preferably a Debian version). **Track4K has been tested on Ubuntu 16.04**